 The project has investigated several sites within Teffont, each of which helps us answer different research questions.
-As our main focus is on the Iron Age to Roman transition and Roman settlement in the area, we have predominantly focused on Roman sites.
-The sites we have undertaken work on are as follows:
+Our main focus is on the Iron Age, Roman and Early Medieval periods, with most of our fieldwork undertaken on Roman sites.
+The areas we have undertaken work on are as follows:

 Located in the north-west of Teffont Evias, this site has been investigated through fieldwalking, geophysics and excavation.
 It has revealed an interesting Roman complex comprising a monumental well and D shaped enclosure.

 This Scheduled Ancient Monument was topographically surveyed by the project, and excavation undertaken away from the scheduled area.
 Our work has uncovered a probable Roman shrine enclosure containing terraces, structures, votive deposits and a possible sacred grove.